nilearn/nilearn/CONTRIBUTING.rst

 -------------

 Nilearn codebase follow PEP8_ styling.
+The main conventions we enforce are :

+- line length < 80
+- spaces around operators
+- meaningful variable names
-The main conventions we enforce are : line length < 80, spaces around operators, meaningful variable names, function names are underscore separated (e.g., ``a_nice_function``) and as short as possible, public functions exposed in their parent module's init file, private function names preceded with a "_" and very explicit, classes in CamelCase, 2 empty lines between functions or classes.
+- function names are underscore separated (e.g., ``a_nice_function``) and as short as possible
+- public functions exposed in their parent module's init file
+- private function names preceded with a "_" and very explicit
+- classes in CamelCase
+- 2 empty lines between functions or classes

 Each function and class must come with a “docstring” at the top of the function code, using numpydoc_ formatting.
 They must summarize what the function does and document every parameter.

 Tests
 ------